SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 > Cobb: Audition for what?\
 > Saito: It doesn't matter.
 You failed.

+## Team Building

+The team contains six members: an Extractor, a Planner, an Architect, a Forger, a Chemist and a Tourist:

 Ariadne (derived from Greek Mythology) joins to Cobb team as the new Architect.
 Cobb explains dreams mechanics by crafting a dream unknown to her.
 > Cobb: Let me ask you a question.
 You never remember the beginning of your dreams, do you?
 You just turn up in the middle of what's going on.

 Dreams blur reality, even inflicting genuine pain.
 In the dual mirror moment, Ariadne crafts the dream from personal memory.
 Cobb alerts her to not create dreams with her own memory.
-Because it will produce a line where **real and unreal** dissolves.
+Essentially, creating a line where **real and unreal** dissolves.

 > Cobb: Because building dreams out of your own memories is the surest way to lose your grip on what's real and what's a dream.